bonedaddy/blog/content/contact/_index.md

 # Email

-You may contact using my email `boned4ddy@protonmail.com`, it is best if you contact me using my GPG key which is listed below
+I have a few different emails listed below, I prefer if you encrypt messages using my GPG key which is listed below

+* Immediate contact: `alextrottier2014@gmail.com`
+* Non-immediate (secure): `boned4ddy@protonmail.com`

+I check my protonmail account usually once a week, so if you need to reach me immediately it is best you use my gmail.
+Anything that is extremely confidential, or requires extra security should go to my protonmail account, and you should manually encrypt the message with my GPG key below.

 # GPG